RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

     2. Generate N uniformly distributed numbers. where does that land?
 You reproduce
     3. Store the most voted particle
 3. If neff is not small: go through the normalized weights and find the heaviest one
+    - Neff is a measure of how scatterred our guesses are.
+They could be all bad

 ### update map
 1. create_map(): go through a particle's dict, if count is higher than threshold, put on the map